abrunier3/S24-ArchitectingLunarBases/README.md

   The Python package.
 All core code lives here.

 - **`database/`**
-  Persistent “model database” where generated assets and large datasets live.
+  Persistent "model database" where generated assets and large datasets live.

 - **`notebooks/`**
   Demonstrations and case studies.
 The main one is `case_study.ipynb`.